ademisaint/MultichainCryptoWalletDocs/methods/encryptions/encrypt-private-key.md

 # Encrypt Private Key

-The feature encrypts private keys for Ethereum and EVM-compatible blockchains, adding an extra layer of protection to your assets.
+The method encrypts private keys for Ethereum and EVM-compatible blockchains, adding an extra layer of protection to your assets.

 ```js
 // encrypt private key.